 Previously analyzed tracks can be re-analyzed by dragging the track, selection of tracks or entire Crate to the Analyze Files button.
-To force Serato DJ Lite to re-analyze ALL files in your library, hold control while clicking on the analyze files button.

-NOTE: Re-Analyzing will not analyze any Locked tracks.
+NOTE: Re-analyzing will not analyze any Locked tracks.

 Check this option to ensure Serato DJ Lite calculates the BPM while analyzing files.
 Re-analyzing files with this option checked will overwrite any manual changes made.

 NOTE: Locked files will not have a new BPM calculated.

 This option sets the upper and lower limits of the BPM range while analyzing files.
 Selecting the correct range will help to avoid half or double BPM values being calculated.
 For example, if you have tracks that are being analyzed at 140 BPM and you want them analyzed at 70, choose 68-135.

 NOTE: If you find tracks with BPM values that are incorrect, check the BPM Range is correct in Practice mode.

 Tracks in your library can be locked to avoid accidentally changing the BPM information for the le.
 This provides a handy visual aid for tracks in your library you feel have correct BPM values.
 Find a track you wish to lock, hold control + click in the empty Status column (the first column in the main Library view).
 A Blue Lock icon will be displayed in this eld.
 Press control + click again on this icon to unlock the track.

 TIP: You can lock several tracks at once.
 Highlight the track selection you want and then click in the Status column.
 Serato DJ Lite will then prompt you if you want to edit all the tags for these tracks.